 - potential future recreational, historic, archeological, ecological, agricultural, water resource, scenic, or other natural resource value. - C. The land suitability analysis shall describe the importance and the current and potential conservation value of all land on the site identified in B above.
-In the initial sketch plan review, the pre-development analysis, prepared by the applicant, shall indicate which of the lands as being of conservation value are most important to preserve.
-The pre-development analysis may utilize the town methodology to evaluate land for the Land and Development Rights Acquisition Fund described in the Town Policy and Guideline Book when reviewing a pre-development analysis." - D. The outcome of the land suitability analysis shall be incorporated into a second draft of the Sketch Plan, showing land to be permanently preserved by a conservation easement, as well as recommended conservation uses, ownership, and management guidelines for such land.
-The Sketch Plan shall also show preferred locations for intensive development as well as acceptable locations for less dense development. - E. The final determination as to which land has the most conservation value and should be protected from development by conservation easement shall be made by the Planning Board, which shall make written findings supporting its decision (the "conservation findings").
+In the initial sketch plan review, the land suitability analysis, prepared by the applicant, shall indicate which of the lands as being of conservation value are most important to preserve.
+The land suitability analysis may utilize the town methodology to evaluate land for the Land and Development Rights Acquisition Fund described in the Town Policy and Guideline Book when reviewing a land suitability analysis. - D. The land suitability analysis shall be incorporated into each subsequent draft of the Sketch Plan, showing land to be permanently preserved by a conservation easement, as well as recommended conservation uses, ownership, and management guidelines for such land.
+The Sketch Plan shall also show preferred locations for intensive development as well as acceptable locations for less dense development. - E. The Planning Board shall determine which land has the most conservation value and should be protected from development by conservation easement.
+The Planning Board shall make written findings supporting its decision (the "conservation findings").
 The written findings shall be keyed to a map, prepared by or at the direction of the Planning Board, showing areas that will be protected as protected open space.
 Where a land suitability analysis is required by this chapter, the Planning Board shall not endorse any application that does not include a complete land suitability analysis sufficient for the Board to make its conservation findings.
 While an applicant may provide information to inform the land suitability analysis and findings, the Planning Board shall make an independent judgment as to what land should be permanently protected.